 Cross-Border Data Transfers

-DPP3 prohibits transferring personal data outside Hong Kong unless:
+The PCPD recommends that organizations transferring personal data outside Hong Kong:

 Practical Approaches for AI Cross-Border Transfers

-- Include data protection clauses in cloud service agreements requiring provider to implement PDPO-equivalent protections
+Contractual Safeguards: Include data protection clauses in cloud service agreements requiring providers to implement PDPO-equivalent protections.
+Use the PCPD's Recommended Model Contractual Clauses as a foundation.

-Anonymization: If data can be truly anonymized before transfer so individuals are no longer identifiable, PDPO transfer restrictions don't apply.
-However, ensure anonymization is robust.
+Anonymization: If data can be truly anonymized before transfer so individuals are no longer identifiable, the PDPO no longer applies.
+However, ensure anonymization is robust against re-identification techniques.

 Federated Learning: Train AI models without transferring raw personal data.
 Models learn from decentralized data, with only model parameters (not personal data) transferred.